 - 9.98.
 Sports pavilions are essential facilities to encourage sport and the use of playing fields and outdoor sports facilities.
-They also can include social facilities and meeting rooms for use by community organisations and to hold indoor groups and classes.
-There are seven sports pavilions across the District located at:
+They can also include social facilities and meeting rooms for use by community organisations and to hold indoor groups and classes.
+They are a range of sports pavilions across the District of varying size and function, many of which are managed by the District Council or by Town and Parish Councils.

+- 9.99.
+The St Albans City and District Playing Pitch Strategy21 identities eight sports pavilions owned by the District Council which are in need of significant improvement works or replacement:

 - St Michaels at Verulamium Park

 - Cricket Pavilion at Verulamium Park

 - Orchard Pavilion at Rothamsted Park

 - Amenbury Lane at Rothamsted Park

 - Marlborough Club

-- Camp Pavilion
+- Cunningham Hill

 - William Bird Pavilion

+- Clarence Park Pavilion

-- 9.99.
-These pavilions are in various conditions but some are reaching the point in their lifespan where they will be in need of redevelopment or refurbishment.
-Surveys will be undertaken to identify priority projects.
+- 9.100.
+These pavilions are in various conditions but are all reaching the point in their lifespan where they will be in need of redevelopment or refurbishment.
+Further details are set out in the Green Space Management Plan and the supporting actions plans produced for each open space in the Districts.
+Further surveys will be undertaken to identify priority projects.